kammeph/ngrx-basics/README.md

 - explain selectors

-Selectors are pure functions used for obtaining slices of store state. @ngrx/store provides a few helper functions for optimizing this selection.
-Selectors provide many features when selecting slices of state:
+Selectors are pure functions used for obtaining slices of store state.

-Portability
-Memoization
-Composition
-Testability
-Type Safety
-When using the createSelector and createFeatureSelector functions @ngrx/store keeps track of the latest arguments in which your selector function was invoked.
-Because selectors are pure functions, the last result can be returned when the arguments match without reinvoking your selector function.
-This can provide performance benefits, particularly with selectors that perform expensive computation.
-This practice is known as memoization.

 - create games.selectors.ts file
 - explain how the complete AppState will build together with the registering in the app.config.ts